filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is recommended to keep this flag disabled for overall stability.

-### debug
-This flag only makes sense if `hardened` flag is also enabled.
-Patch Makefile to allow core dump on SIGABRT signal on hardened systems or when debug mode is requested (append a `-DSSP_SMASH_DUMPS_CORE` option to the compiler flags when building an SSP source).

-This flag can safely be disabled unless there is a need to debug application in regards to SSP, e.g. during development routines.

 ### doc
 Execute `makeinfo` command to build additional documentation and install it into a `/usr/share/doc/glibc-<VERSION>/` directory.